Kadavul Irukaan Kumaru: Production

 Director M. Rajesh and actor-composer G. V. Prakash Kumar announced that they would collaborate for a new comedy film during early November 2015, after the director had been impressed with the actor's performance in Trisha Illana Nayanthara (2015).
 The film was titled Kadavul Irukaan Kumaru after a dialogue from Selvaraghavan's Pudhupettai (2006).
-T. Siva agreed to produce the film while also portraying Prakash Kumar's father.

 Production began for the film at Sathyam Cinemas in early March 2016, before the team shifted to film scenes in Pondicherry.
 Prakash Kumar and RJ Balaji suffered injuries following a car accident during the making of the film in late March 2016.
 In May 2016, Anandhi replaced Avika Gor as one of the lead actresses.

 Soundtrack

 The music is composed by G. V. Prakash Kumar, with lyrics for four songs written by Na.
 Muthukumar.
-An extra song in the album Locality Boys was released earlier than the soundtrack as a single, and features music composed by Bobo Shashi and Karunas and lyrics written by Dharran and Karunas.
+One song "Locality Boys", composed by Bobo Shashi and Karunas and written by Dharran and Karunas, was released earlier than the soundtrack as a single.